In this assignment you will use two static analysis tools to automatically detect potential defects.

 The first static analysis tool is Facebook's Infer, which focuses on memory errors, leaks, race conditions, and API issues.
 Infer is open source.

-The second one is SpotBugs, which is a static tool for analyzing specifically Java programs.
-It can be used to detect a wide range of bugs (spanning more than 400 patterns), including those related to bad practice, (single-threaded and multi-threaded) correctness, security, and even performance!
-SpotBugs is open source.
+The second one is cppcheck, which is a static tool for analyzing specifically C/C++ programs.
+It can be used to detect a wide range of bugs, including those related to bad practice, correctness and security.
+Cppcheck is open source.

 You may work with a partner for this assignment.
 If you do you must use the same partner for all sub-components of this assignment.
 Use Gradescope's partner selection feature.
 Only one partner needs to submit the report on Gradescope, but if you both do, nothing fatal happens.